Pour Over Brew Guide

 Begin pouring the remaining hot water in a circular motion, starting from the center and moving outward.
 Maintain a steady pour to keep the water level consistent.

-Pour in stages, adding water until you reach your desired coffee weight, following the 1:15 ratio.
-Keep the water level about 1 inch below the top of the brewer.
+Pour in stages, adding water until you reach your desired coffee weight, following the 1:16 ratio (or whatever ratio you desire).
+Try to keep the water level about 50-75% the top of the brew basket.

 Step 5